-Feiler’s fiancé, Julie Carpenter, is in the Army Reserves.
+Feiler’s wife Julie is in the Army Reserves.
 She followed in the footsteps of her brother, Rob, who first joined, doing so for a two-fold purpose.

 “It was something she wanted to be a part of,” said Feiler.
 “It was meaningful to her.
 And she also did it to get some financial help for school.”

-“She went through basic training and everything like anyone who joins the Army,” said Feiler.
+“She did basic training and everything like anyone who joins the Army,” said Feiler.
 “She then went into the reserves, and would do drill weekends once a month.
 She would go through classes and different techniques.

 “I am so proud.
 It takes guts and everything.
 Not many people can do what she has gone through.
 She is very mentally strong, and physically strong as well.
 I am so proud of her.”

-Carpenter, whose mother Mara Carpenter also joined the Army Reserves to support her children and the sacrifice they made, is still in the reserves and makes the Salute to Service game so meaningful for Feiler.
+Her mother, Mara Carpenter, also joined the Army Reserves to support her children and the sacrifice both of them made makes the Salute to Service game so meaningful for Feiler.

 “Those in the military, they protect our country, our beliefs, it’s huge what they do for us,” said Feiler.
 “The military men and women are the true heroes.”

-James Conner is someone many look to as a hero because of his battle with leukemia.
+James Conner is someone many look to as a hero because of his battle with cancer.
 But Conner looks at someone else as a hero, his brother Michael Conner.

 And in his younger brother’s eyes, he and those who serve in the military are the true heroes.